Skip to main content

 • “Phenomenal story.”

-• “Played until the final level and I annoyingly could not finish it as a problem that plagues the entire game is its broken quest system that's extremely buggy and won't work even after closing and opening the game again.”
+• “Played until the final level and annoyingly could not finish it due to the broken quest system, which is extremely buggy and fails to work even after restarting the game.”

-• “The to-do list/quest logger does not work and is extremely easy to break when speaking to a quest giver.”
+• “The quest logger/to-do list does not work and is very easy to break when speaking to a quest giver.”

 • graphics